A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Limitations and Directions for Future Qualitative Research

 Another limitation is regarding the social connections between traffickers.
 It is known that some traffickers are connected socially with other traffickers, but there has been little research on what these social networks look like.
 This gap prevents us from developing more authentic trafficker social networks.
 Further research focused on how traffickers are connected, both socially and professionally, will allow for more accurate trafficker social networks to be produced.

 How bottoms interact with the network is also an area where further research is needed.
-While their function in the network is known, little is known on how they are connected to other traffickers and victims outside of their operation.
+While the role of bottoms in their own trafficking operation has been previously studied, little is known on how they are connected to other traffickers and victims outside of their operation.
 It is also not well known what causes a trafficker to want or need to have a bottom in their network.
 Here, we base the likelihood of there being a bottom on the number of victims in the trafficker’s operations.
 Future qualitative research can ascertain why a trafficker chooses to promote a victim to the role of the bottom and how having a bottom allows a trafficker to grow their business.